survivejs/webpack-book/manuscript/advanced_techniques/configuring_react.md

 ...
 ```

 The loader configuration is straight-forward as well.
 We can use a RegExp to match both `.js` and `.jsx` files.
 It's up to your tastes to figure out a neat pattern.
 I prefer to use `\.jsx?$` myself.
 This just makes `x` optional.

-Alternatively you could spell out the options using a matcher such as `\.(js|jsx)$`.
+Alternatively, you could spell out the options using a matcher such as `\.(js|jsx)$`.
 Latter format can be particularly useful if you have to match against multiple different formats.

 *babel-loader* comes with a set of options.
 In this case I'm going to enable `cacheDirectory` to improve its performance during development.
 Simply passing it as a flag helps.
 You can also pass a specific directory to it as a parameter.
 I.e., `babel?cacheDirectory=<path>`.
 Here's the full loader configuration: